laassiliawissal/IoT-Starter/README.md

 ![alt text](https://github.com/wissallaassiliabouchama/IoT-Starter/blob/wissallaassiliabouchama-patch-1/node%20red%20editor.png)

-Click the plus icon to add a new flow, double click and rename it 'Smart House Basics'. from github repository, copy flow1.txt into your clipboard.
+Click the plus icon to add a new flow, double click and rename it 'Smart House Basics'. from github repository, copy [basic flow.json](https://github.com/wissallaassiliabouchama/IoT-Starter/blob/master/basic%20flow.json) into your clipboard.
 Go back to the NodeRed flow Editor and Click on hamburger menu on the left->import->clipboard -> paste flow1 that you copied.

 now you 'll be able to see this basic flow.